PrestaShopCorp/nestjs-pino-stackdriver/src/README.md

 ## WIP

+* When we have created Nestjs-Gcloud-Trace module, for the default context config to use it
 * Test if it's working with Stackdriver.
 If tracing is not working, we need to change 'logging.googleapis.com/trace' field to be 3 fields instead: trace, spanId and traceSampled (as defined [here](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry)).